 This policy pertains to construction projects in excess of \$1,000,000 involving construction of a new building or the addition of square footage to an existing building or renovation projects greater than \$5,000,000.
 One percent of the construction costs for new buildings may be allocated for the acquisition of art for the project.
-Renovation projects greater than

-\$5,000,000 may be subject to a 0.5% allocation for the acquisition of art for the project.
+Renovation projects greater than \$5,000,000 may be subject to a 0.5% allocation for the acquisition of art for the project.
 Of the 1% and 0.5% allocated, the Committee may set aside sufficient funds for promotion, public programs, operations, and conservation of the public art collection.
-The determination of the specific amount to be set aside will be made by the Senior Vice Chancellor for Administration and Finance (or designee) based on recommendations from the Committee.
-The University of Houston System-wide Public Art Committee Procedures Manual, governing the administration of the public art collection, shall be submitted to the Board for approval.
+The determination of the specific amount to be set aside will be made by the Senior Vice Chancellor for Administration and Finance (or designee) based on recommendations from the Public Art UHS Curatorial Committee.
+The Public Art of the University of Houston Operating Procedures Manual, governing the administration of the public art collection, shall be submitted to the Board for approval.

 Any college, foundation, corporation, or other entity wishing to contribute to new facilities, donate, participate in a joint venture, or otherwise give or create new facilities with any university must include, as part of the project cost, at least one percent of the construction cost for the commissioning, selection, and installation of art.
 The Board delegates to the Chancellor or their designee the authority to identify and acquire art.
-All works of art acquired through the process must be recommended by the University of Houston System-wide Public Art Committee in accordance with the University of Houston System-wide Public Art Committee Procedures Manual and approved by the Chancellor.
+All works of art acquired through the process must be recommended by the Public Art UHS Curatorial Committee in accordance with the Public Art of the University of Houston Operating Procedures Manual and approved by the Chancellor.

 Any individual, foundation, or business entity may also wish to contribute to the Systemwide Public Art Collection.
-If donated, such art will be reviewed according to System gift acceptance policies as well as the policies and procedures in the University of Houston System-wide Public Art Committee Operating Procedures Manual.
+If donated, such art will be reviewed according to System gift acceptance policies as well as the policies and procedures in the Public Art of the University of Houston Operating Procedures Manual.